lyndon025/playtested/src/content/article/legacy/2023-12-01-a-surprising-android--ios-release-full-hitman-game--impressions---hitman-blood-money--rep.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-12-01-a-surprising-android-ios-release-full-hitman-game-impressions-hitman-blood-money-rep
+title: 'A surprising Android / iOS release, FULL Hitman game! | Impressions - Hitman: Blood Money — Reprisal'
-description: 'Hitman: Blood Money — Reprisal is a 1:1 mobile port of the original
+game: 'Hitman: Blood Money — Reprisal'
-  Hitman: Blood Money, maintaining the gripping narrative and open-ended stealth gameplay that has been a hallmark of the Hitman series.
+description: 'Hitman: Blood Money — Reprisal is a 1:1 mobile port of the original Hitman: Blood Money, maintaining the gripping narrative and open-ended stealth gameplay that has been a hallmark of the Hitman series.
 The game follows the iconic assassin, Agent 47, as he embarks on a series of missions to eliminate high-profile targets across the globe.'
 featured: false
 pubDate: 2023-12-01
 tags:
   - action
   - hitman-blood-money-reprisal
   - ios
   - mobile
   - taptap
 thumb: ''
-title: 'A surprising Android / iOS release, FULL Hitman game! | Impressions - Hitman:
-  Blood Money — Reprisal'
-game: 'Hitman: Blood Money — Reprisal'
 ---

 Hitman: Blood Money — Reprisal is a 1:1 mobile port of the original Hitman: Blood Money, maintaining the gripping narrative and open-ended stealth gameplay that has been a hallmark of the Hitman series.
 The game follows the iconic assassin, Agent 47, as he embarks on a series of missions to eliminate high-profile targets across the globe.

 With the mobile port, Reprisal successfully maintains a commendable level of visual quality.
 It is even on par with the “next-gen” graphics of Xbox 360 at the time , instead of the PS2 visuals.
 The controls are executed with surprising finesse too, offering proper intuitive touch controls that respond to the current situation and gives custom icons.